• Skip to main content

 The Sonicare brush head lineup.

-Save one, all of these brush heads are Click-On style.
+Except one, all of these brush heads are universal Click-On style.

-With the exception of the E-Series, all of the other brush heads we discuss on this page feature Sonicare’s newer Click-On (snap-on) design.
-It’s this style that can be used universally with all of Sonicare’s toothbrush lines, with the exception of the PowerUp Battery and Essence.
+With the exception of their E-Series (and also the PowerUp and Philips One brush heads which are generally not discussed on this page), Sonicare’s other heads feature their Click-On (snap-on) design.
+It’s this kind of head that can be used universally with Sonicare’s toothbrush lines, with the exception of the PowerUp Battery, Philips One, and Essence.

 Preface to the remainder of this page.

 For the most part, our information below is self-explanatory.
-It’s all been taken directly from the Sonicare (USA) website.
+It’s all been taken directly from the Sonicare (USA) website and various promotional materials it links to.
 It’s just been formatted into a single page so it’s easier for you to make comparisons between each kind of head.

-Despite these (substantial) deficiencies, we still chose to show these ratings because we know of no other similar source for this kind of information.
-And as such, we consider it the only available proxy (no matter how incomplete or inconsistent) for making comparisons between individual Sonicare brush heads.
+Despite this deficiency, we’ve still chosen to show these ratings on this page because we know of no other source for similar information.
+And as such, we consider it the only available proxy, no matter how incomplete or inconsistent, for making any level of comparison between individual Sonicare brush heads.

 Our affiliate links can be used to shop Sonicare replacement brush heads on Amazon.com or Walmart.com

-Tip: Keep in mind that if your toothbrush model uses click-on heads (all but Essence and PowerUp do) you’re not restricted to just using the kind your brush came with.
+Tip: Keep in mind that if your toothbrush model uses standard click-on heads (all but Essence, Philips One and PowerUp do) you’re not restricted to just using the kind your brush came with.
 You can choose from any of the click-on designs.

 The Sonicare brush head lineup.